Zernach/zapcut/@docs/github-releases-guide.md

 - Manual workflow dispatch

 **Actions:**
+- Downloads FFmpeg binaries for each platform during build
 - Builds for multiple platforms:
   - macOS (Apple Silicon - aarch64)
   - macOS (Intel - x86_64)
   - Windows (x64)
   - Linux (Ubuntu 22.04)
+- Renames artifacts to user-friendly names (e.g., "MacBook-AppleSilicon" instead of "aarch64")
 - Creates a GitHub release as a draft
-- Uploads built artifacts to the release
+- Uploads built artifacts with friendly names to the release

+**Important:** FFmpeg binaries are automatically downloaded and bundled during the GitHub Actions build.
+No manual setup required for releases.

 ## Creating a Release